Rachel Peters: Miss Universe 2017

 Peters represented the Philippines at the Miss Universe 2017 pageant.

 At the national costume competition, Peters wore a Sarimanok-inspired golden one-piece swimsuit—complete with wings and a headpiece which is a symbol of good fortune for the Maranao people.
 Val Taguba created the costume and Jojo Bragais designed her gladiator-style boots.

 At the preliminary competition, Peters shows off her 'infinity walk'.
 She donned her black Yamamay two-piece swimsuit at the preliminary swimsuit competition and wore a golden evening gown designed by Dubai-based Filipino designer, Val Taguba at the preliminary evening gown competition.

 At the coronation night, she wore a blue two-piece Yamamay bikini at the Top 16 swimsuit competition and was dressed in a silver long gown with intricate details and sparkly beadwork designed by Val Taguba at the Top 10 evening gown competition.

 She entered the Top 16 as the fan vote in the wildcards.
 Peters concluded her Miss Universe journey by finishing as a Top 10 semifinalist, continuing the streak of the Philippines at 8th-straight finalist placement.
 Demi-Leigh Nel-Peters of South Africa won the said pageant.

 Personal life

 The British-born Peters became a Filipino citizen in 2015.

 On November 11, 2019, she was engaged to Governor of Camarines Sur, Miguel Luis Villafuerte.
 Their wedding was supposed to be held in Indonesia, but postponed due to quarantine measures imposed in the country to curb the spread of COVID-19.
 On May 18, 2021, Peters announced on Instagram that she was 18 weeks pregnant.

 In July 2021, she married Villafuerte in a civil ceremony.

 On October 11, 2021, she gave birth to her first child, a daughter named Kaia Rose.
+In July 2023, she gave birth to her second child, a son named Andres.